valentinaantonov58885/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words: This quote emphasizes that optimizing code too early in the development process, before it's fully understood or necessary, can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It's more efficient to first create a working solution, then optimize only after profiling and identifying actual bottlenecks, ensuring your efforts are focused where they'll have the most impact.

+# 2024-01-08
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clear, concise code that's easy to read and understand.
+Remember that code is written once but read many times over.
+Optimize for maintainability and scalability rather than premature optimization.
+And always keep learning; programming is an ever-evolving field where adaptability is key."

+In practice, this means:
+1. Write clean code with consistent formatting and meaningful variable names.
+2. Avoid unnecessary complexity; if a solution seems overly complex, reconsider your approach.
+3. Comment your code effectively, explaining why something is done instead of what is being done.
+4. Embrace modularity and reuse whenever possible.
+5. Continuously update your skills and knowledge to leverage new tools and best practices.